 - 93% of the corridor (7 out of 7.5 miles) would not be reconnected

-- Approximately 91% of BIPOC people in the project corridor, including 85% of Black residents, live outside the 0.5 mile land bridge area
+- Approximately 91% of residents who are Black, Indigenous and people of color in the project corridor, including 85% of Black residents, live outside the 0.5 mile land bridge area

 - Approximately 93% of community members in the corridor with household income below the poverty line live outside the 0.5 mile land bridge area